-Charlotte’s commercial real estate marketplace draws investors and tenants from across the country.
+Charlotte’s commercial real estate marketplace draws investors and tenants nationwide.
 The city’s steadily growing population and diverse, robust job market make Charlotte an attractive investment option for CRE professionals and developing businesses alike.
-Charlotte-based brokers and interested parties utilize Crexi’s robust suite of CRE technology tools to discover properties and close more deals.
+Charlotte-based brokers and interested parties utilize Crexi’s powerful suite of CRE technology tools to discover properties and close more deals.

 Using Crexi’s powerful search tools, buyers and tenants in Charlotte and beyond can explore thousands of Charlotte-Concord-Gastonia MSA properties.
-Searchers can quickly narrow search results and reach out to the Charlotte broker in seconds upon finding the perfect property.
-Approximately 92% of Crexi’s digital traffic consists of actively seeking principals and tenants, many of whom are looking at Charlotte as an optimal commercial real estate investment.
+Searchers can quickly narrow search results and reach out to the relevant Charlotte broker in seconds upon finding the perfect property.

 Crexi proudly serves Charlotte, Gastonia, Concord, Mooresville, Matthews, and the entirety of Mecklenburg County as the region’s fastest-growing digital commercial real estate marketplace.

 The State of Commercial Real Estate in Charlotte

 Charlotte, the largest city in North Carolina, is a vibrant business hub that has experienced steady growth in recent years.
 The city is known for its diverse economy, which includes finance, advanced manufacturing, and energy.
 Due to its favorable business climate, Charlotte attracts large corporations and startups, making it a prime location for commercial real estate investments.